-Biodegradable urns are a unique choice, especially for those who want to be remembered for their love and stewardship over planet Earth with all of its magnificent natural wonders.
-Biodegradable urns for ashes are considered environmentally safe and there are many to choose from depending on need and preference.
+Biodegradable urns for ashes are a unique choice, especially for those who want to be remembered for their love and stewardship over planet Earth with all of its magnificent natural wonders.
+They are considered environmentally safe, and there are many to choose from depending on need and preference.

 What are biodegradable urns made of?

 Biodegradable urns are uniquely crafted from eco-friendly materials such as recycled paper, wool fiber, compacted peat, and coconut shells.
 Eco-friendly urns for ashes made from special biodegradable porcelains and other plant materials are also an option when searching for a sturdy container of various shapes, sizes and designs.
 Unique urns made from cornstarch give the appearance of conventional urns for ashes.
 Biodegradable memorial urns are designed to naturally breakdown into the environment without leaving a carbon footprint.

 Types of biodegradable urns:

 Biodegradable burial urns are made from materials that naturally break down into the soil.
 For instance, if we are memorializing someone who once enjoyed a favorite camping or hiking spot, the cremation urn can be buried in that special place without disturbing the eco-system (be sure to check the laws and rules for the desired location).
 Many cemeteries now offer scattering gardens where biodegradable urns can either be buried or the cremains scattered in a designated area.
 Urns for burial allow cremains to be contained in one area without spreading.
 This complies with certain state and federal ordinances concerning the placement of cremains in certain areas of preference.